Collapsible Linear Blocks for Super-Efficient Super Resolution: Conclusion

 \section{Conclusion}

-In this paper, we have proposed \armSRDOT, a new class of super-efficient super resolution networks that establish a new Pareto frontier on the quality-computation relationship for SISR problems.
-Our proposed networks are based on collapsible linear blocks that significantly improve the image quality while reducing the computational complexity.
-We have conducted detailed experiments across six datasets to demonstrate that \armSR achieves similar or better image quality than state-of-the-art models while using $\bm{2\times}$ to $\bm{330\times}$ fewer MACs.
+In this paper, we have proposed \armSR networks that establish a new state-of-the-art for efficient super resolution.
+Our proposed models are based on collapsible linear blocks, a linear overparameterization technique.
+With a theoretical analysis, we have discovered that recent overparameterization techniques like RepVGG do not present any advantages over non-overparameterized VGG-like CNNs when the networks are not too deep.
+The proposed \armSR alleviates these theoretical limitations.
+Detailed experiments across six datasets demonstrate that \armSR achieves similar or better image quality than state-of-the-art CNNs while using $\bm{2\times}$ to $\bm{330\times}$ fewer MACs.
 This enables \armSR to efficiently perform $\times2$ (1080p to 4K) and $\times4$ SISR (1080p to 8K) on resource constrained devices.
-To this end, we simulate hardware performance for 1080p to 4K ($\times2$) and 1080p to 8K ($\times4$) SISR on the \armNPU NPU.
-Our results demonstrate that \armSR is significantly faster than prior art on mobile-NPUs.
+To this end, we estimate hardware performance for 1080p to 4K ($\times2$) and 1080p to 8K ($\times4$) SISR on a small mobile-NPU.
+We found that \armSR achieves $6\times$-$8\times$ higher FPS than prior art on the \armNPU NPU.
+Further performance gains are obtained using a proof-of-concept NAS on \armSR search space.
+Finally, we have shown real performance improvements ($1.5\times$-$2\times$) on Arm CPU and GPU by deploying \armSR on a mobile device.